jonasbarth/obsidian-university/Sapienza/2nd Semester/Notes/Cloud Computing/Docker Lab.md

 # 2.1.2 Part 2: Sample application
 ## Q1: What is the meaning of the docker’s directives used in the docker file?
 Please comment on each of the directives.
 ## Q2: Why it is important to tag a container image?
 Tagging images is important because it allows you to **identify** your image after building it.
+If you do not specify a tag, you will have to use the **image ID** whenever you interact with container, e.g. stopping, starting etc. As the number of images in your repository grows, identifying which image does what becomes increasingly difficult.
+Additionally, with tags you can specify **versions

 ## Q3: Why we should bind a host port with the container port?

 # 2.1.3 Part 3: Update the application